Nagitch/Unity-AbletonPush2/README.md

     SetLEDLight(LED.Button.UpperRow1, LEDColor.Black);
 ```

-`LEDColor.RGB.xxx` is available only RGBLEDs. you can see the what button/control has RGBLED from here.
+`LEDColor.RGB.xxx` is available only RGBLEDs. you can see what button/control has RGBLED in here.
 [Push Interface document](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc#MIDI%20Mapping)